 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of arts (B.A.) and bachelor of science (B.S.) in philosophy.
+The University offers a bachelor of arts (B.A.) in philosophy.

 Students who are interested in a variety of topics and enjoy considering the basic questions of existence will benefit from the formal study of philosophy at Indiana State University.
 A study of philosophy provides students with an awareness of basic assumptions, an appreciation of ethical reasoning, and the power of logical process, abilities that are valuable in every academic discipline and excellent preparation for a variety of careers.